 Q: How does the work culture differ from home?
 Do you have any tips for expats doing business in Spain?
-Did you have any particularly difficult experiences adapting to local business culture?
+Did you have any particularly difficult experiences adapting to the local business culture?

-A: We tend to have a strong work ethic in Canada while Spaniards are much more laid back.
-A task that would take minutes back home may take days in Spain, since there’s a lot of archaic bureaucracy built into how they run their businesses.
-Frequent disasters in many companies are just a part and parcel of working here.
+A: We tend to have a strong work ethic in Canada, while Spaniards are much more laid back.
+A task that would take minutes back home may take days in Spain, since there's a lot of archaic bureaucracy built into how they run their businesses.
+Frequent disasters in many companies are just part and parcel of working here.

 Q: What resources helped you most to find job opportunities?